sktlim/obsidian-cs-notes/Fundamentals/Operating Systems/Booting/BIOS vs UEFI.md

    - **UEFI**:
      - UEFI can offer faster boot times because it doesn’t have to go through as many steps as BIOS and can access hardware more directly.
-     - Many UEFI systems implement features like “Fast Boot,” which bypasses certain POST checks for an even quicker startup.
+     - Many UEFI systems implement features like “[[Fast Boot]],” which bypasses certain POST checks for an even quicker startup.

 ### 7. Support for Modern Features